 The two golden rules of the Cognitive Principle Matrix (CPM)

 First golden rule: When it is positive it is personal, that is it is given personally and received personally.
 However, when it is negative it is behavioral.
-It is about the problem not the person.
+It is about the problem not the person, otherwise anger can arise.

 Second Golden rule: When negative thinking goes up, then principles go down.When principles go up, negative thinking goes down.

-Eg. When you abuse me, I think negatively about you and my respect for you goes down.
+Eg. When you angry and abuse me, I think negatively about you and my respect for you goes down.

 The CPM applies these golden rules to Maslow’s Hierarchy of Needs so that every need is covered by these rules.

 The Cognitive Principle Matrix uses the brains predictive system to create change, rather than trying to solve problems using the brains comparative system.
 In June, 2015 Professor Lisa Feldman Barrett at Northern University proved that the predictive system is activated before the comparative system of the brain.
 The paradox of "How do I achieve my goal?" is by "Not knowing the How"

 The Cognitive Principle Matrix explains, provides tools and applications relating to the following elements:

 - The 4 basic emotions in life and their purpose applied to life’s boundaries.